 In exams with multiple choice questions, often there is not much time for each question, for example one to two minutes.
 It’s therefore important to be efficient with your time.

-Before the exam find out what the exam will cover, how many questions are included and how long you will have.
+Before the exam find out what the exam will cover, how many questions are included and how long you will have for each question.
 If you can, practise doing exam questions from previous years and time yourself.

 During the exam: